Mount Ruapehu: Current activity and future hazards

 Only one eruptive event has been recorded at Ruapehu since the 2007 eruption—a minor event on 13 July 2009 when a small volcanic earthquake beneath Crater Lake caused the lake water level to rise 15 cm and triggered a snow slurry lahar in the upper Whangaehu valley.
 Since then, Crater Lake has continued its regular cycle of heating and increased gas emissions, although with periods of sustained high temperatures that occurred in 2011, 2016 and 2019.

+Since 2019, seismic unrest and volcanic activity have decreased.
+In 2020, the temperature of the crater lake had risen to 40 C. In May of 2022, lake temperatures peaked at 41 C. Between May 2022 and September 2025, lake temperatures have steadily decreased, however, substantial amounts of volcanic gas continue to be released.
+This demonstrates that an open pathway persists between the magma source and the lake, allowing gas to escape and reducing the likelihood of pressure buildup beneath the crater.
+Scientists interpret this behavior as shorter durations of volcanic gas entering the lake.
+Other monitoring indicators—including earthquakes, tremor, gas emissions, and lake chemistry—are all within normal ranges.

-Eruptions at Ruapehu are expected to continue much as they have for the past 2,000 years, with frequent minor eruptions and more significant events every 20–30 years, although the possibility of larger events like the Pahoka-Mangamate event cannot be ruled out.
+Eruptions at Ruapehu are expected to continue as they have for the past 2,000 years, with frequent minor eruptions and more significant events every 20–30 years, although the possibility of larger events like the Pahoka-Mangamate event cannot be ruled out.
 The previous activity trend until 10,000 years ago was about 7.5 km3 erupted each 10,000 years.
 Minor eruptions, such as the one in 2007, especially if they are hydrothermal, can occur at any time without warning.
 However, in historic times, major eruptions such as the ones in 1995–96 have only occurred within periods of enhanced activity.

 The main recent volcanic hazard at Ruapehu is from lahars.
 Two major lahar paths run through the Whakapapa skifield, and in recent times, lahars have travelled through the ski field in 1969, 1975, 1995, and 2007.
 An eruption warning system operates in the ski field to warn skiers in the event of another eruption.
 Lahars also represent a significant hazard to surrounding river valleys, particularly the Whangaehu River, which is crossed by national highways, the North Island Main Trunk railway line, and electricity transmission lines.
 Large, destructive lahars have been observed in the Whangaehu River in 1862, 1895, 1953, 1975, and 2007.

 GNS Science continuously monitors Ruapehu using a network of seismographs, GPS stations, microphones and webcams.
 Chemical analysis of the water in Crater Lake is regularly undertaken along with airborne gas measurements.
 Live data can be viewed on the GeoNet website.

-Ski fields

-Ruapehu has two commercial ski fields, Whakapapa on the northern side and Turoa on the southern slope.
-They are the two largest ski fields in New Zealand, with Whakapapa the larger.
-The club Tukino field is on the east of the mountain and is open to the public.
-The season is generally from June to October but depends on snow and weather conditions.

-Both ski fields are accessible by car and chairlifts, with beginners' to advanced skiing slopes.
-Whakapapa has five chair lifts with limited accommodation and refreshments available at Top o' the Bruce (the car park at the top of Bruce Road) and at the entry to Whakapapa, and elsewhere on the mountain.
-Alpine huts are provided for trampers and climbers.
-These are mainly owned by private clubs.
+Recreational

+The mountain, as part of Tongariro National Park is host to a wide range of recreational activities.